Qigong Bouncing Guide

 Why Bounce

-1. Before a meditation or exercise session.
+1. It helps calm the body before a meditation or exercise session.

 YOU MIGHT ALSO LIKE